carrolita/code-challenge-autumn-2018/README.md

-# :star2: Coding Challenge for Technigo Boot Camp Fall 2018 :star2:
+# :star2: Application for the Technigo Boot Camp Fall 2018 :star2:

 We're happy that you're thinking about applying for our boot camp!
+Here you'll find all information about the code challenge and the written application.

+There's two main things you need to do:

+✅First, complete the code challenge (deadline May 28th).
+See brief below.
+✅Secondly, write your application (deadline May 28th).
+[Fill in the written application.](https://technigo.typeform.com/to/WYgUEV)

+If you have any questions, plz reach out on hello@technigo.io.

+Good luck!

+# The Code Challenge Fall 2018

 This is the first step, and the most fun, in the application – The Coding Challenge.

 ## The brief